TRIPURA RAHASYA

 space reflected in the mirror?
 In the same manner, the

-mind is veiled by the darkness of sleep and rendered unfit
+mind is veiled by the darkness of sleep and rendered

 for illumining thoughts.
 Would such eclipse of the mind